 The difficulty is obvious.
-The preceding verse makes reference to commandments, testimonies and statutes.
+The preceding verse makes reference to commandments, testimonies, and decrees.
 This, on the face of it, is the whole of Judaism as far as conduct is concerned.
 What then is meant by the phrase “the right and the good” that is not already included within the previous verse?

 Ramban, while citing Rashi and agreeing with him, goes on to say something slightly different: